nvrmind/AnimVRUnityToolkit/README.md

 - Stages with audio need to be imported twice the first time you import them.
 (Just right click the stage and press "Reimport").

 ### If you run into any problems, please open an issue in this repository!

+## Documentation
+### Import Settings
+#### Base Material
+Change this to set the Material to use for all imported objects.
+The material used should support vertex colors.
+Additionally, following properties are set by the importer:
+ - \_Color:         _The base diffuse color._
+ - \_SpecColor:     _The base specular color._
+ - \_EmissionColor: _The base emission color._
+ - \_Unlit:         _Float that indicates if the mesh should be affected by lighting._
+ - \_Gamma:         _Gamma value, 1.0 when linear color space is selected in AnimVR, 2.2 otherwise._

+ #### Apply Stage Transform
+ When you move around in AnimVR you are transforming the stage.
+By default you probably don't want this movement to be applied to your imported stages, because that means that whenever you edit them you'll probably move them around a little.
+In cases where you really want them to be transformed exactly like they are in AnimVR, you can enable this option.

+ #### Import Audio
+ Whether or not to import audio layers.

+ #### Import Cameras
+ Wether or not to import camera layers.